William-An/Adjustic/README.md

     "${ProjDirPath}/MPU9250_Driver/eMPL-hal"
     "${ProjDirPath}/MPU9250_Driver/mllite"
     "${ProjDirPath}/MPU9250_Driver/mpl"

+In addition, you will also need to include the symbol `MPU9250` while compiling for both debug and release configuration.
+Again, this should be handled automatically by properly importing the project.
+If not, plesae add symbol `MPU9250` to your compiler preprocessor setting (`Project->Properties->C/C++ Build->Settings->GCC Compiler setting preprocessor`).
+Or you can pass the flag `-D MPU9250` while using the compiler.

 ### Autocomplete functionality

 Please please use the autocomplete on Eclipse.
 It saves both time and programmers' life.
 You can configure the shortcut key in `Preference` and search for `key` and in the shortcut mapping page, search for `content assist` (weird name BTW).